Richard Roxburgh: Career

-Roxburgh began working with the Sydney Theatre Company as soon as he graduated from NIDA.
+Roxburgh began working with the Sydney Theatre Company as soon as he graduated from NIDA, and also worked with Belvoir St Theatre.

 He came to public attention for his portrayal of New South Wales Police Force detective Roger Rogerson in the 1995 television miniseries Blue Murder.
 Through the 1990s, he appeared in several Australian film and stage productions including a critically acclaimed turn as Hamlet alongside Geoffrey Rush, Jacqueline McKenzie and David Wenham in the 1994 Company B production at the Belvoir St Theatre in Sydney.
 In December 2007, he played the lead character, Roland Henning, who suffered writer's block in Michael Gow's play, Toy Symphony, at the Belvoir St Theatre, winning the 2008 Helpmann Award for best male actor in a play.

 In 2000, Roxburgh appeared in the first of several international blockbuster films as the main villain's henchman Hugh Stamp in the John Woo-directed Mission: Impossible 2, which was filmed in Sydney.
 Also filmed in Sydney was Baz Luhrmann's Moulin Rouge!
 (2001), in which Roxburgh played the Duke of Monroth.

 Roxburgh appeared as three iconic characters over the next three years: he played Sherlock Holmes in 2002's The Hound of the Baskervilles, Holmes's nemesis Professor Moriarty in 2003's The League of Extraordinary Gentlemen and Count Dracula in 2004's Van Helsing.
 He is one of only two actors to have played all three of these characters, the other being Orson Welles, who played them in separate radio programs.

 Roxburgh directed his first film, Romulus, My Father starring Eric Bana, released in 2007.
 This film won the AFI Award in December 2007 and was nominated for several more.
 In 2008 and 2009, he played the lead role of Art Watkins in the ABC drama series East of Everything.

 In July 2010, Roxburgh played former Australian Prime Minister Bob Hawke in a telemovie based on Hawke's life.
 He reprised the role in the 2020 episode "Terra Nullius" of the Netflix series The Crown.